cleanunicorn/ranploy/Readme.md

 # Ranploy

-Tool to generate the transaction data to deploy bytecode to a new contract.
+Tool to generate the transaction payload `data` that will deploy a random hex string.
-Use this if you already have the bytecode and want to create a new Ethereum smart contract with that bytecode.

-It's actually useful if you want to create contracts with a random hex string for code.

 ## Example